mostafa-elgendy22/Home-Automation-System/README.md

-# VLSI-Project
+# Home-Automation-System
-System Design, RTL implementation, logic synthesis using Oasys tool, and PnR using Nitro SoC tool of a home automation system.
+System Design, RTL implementation using VHDL, logic synthesis using Oasys tool, and PnR using Nitro SoC tool of a home automation system.

 <hr>
 <img src="Screenshots/1.PNG" alt="1">